Victor Caratini Player Props: Brewers vs. Cubs

 Victor Caratini At The Plate

-- Caratini is batting .255 with four home runs and 10 walks.
+- Caratini has four home runs and 10 walks while hitting .248.

-- Caratini has driven home a run in 12 games this season (40.0%), including more than one RBI in 10.0% of his games.
+- In 38.7% of his games this season, Caratini has had at least one RBI.
+He's picked up more than one in 9.7%.

-- In 10 of 30 games this season, he has scored, including multiple runs once.
+- In 10 of 31 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.